Dobiec/NaiveproxyForAndroid/README.md

 4. Click the 'Shizuku' button to get the Shizuku permissions.
 5. Click the 'Start' button to start the naive client.

-Then, you will need another proxy software that supports SOCKS or HTTP proxy, such as Clash, v2rayNG, etc.
+Then, you will need another proxy application that supports SOCKS or HTTP proxy, such as Clash, v2rayNG, etc.